Electoral system: Recent reform efforts

-The study of electoral systems influenced a new push for electoral reform beginning around the 1990s, when proposals were made to replace plurality voting in governmental elections with other methods.
-New Zealand adopted mixed-member proportional representation for the 1993 general elections and STV for some local elections in 2004.
-After plurality voting was a key factor in the contested results of the 2000 presidential elections in the United States, various municipalities in the United States began to adopt instant-runoff voting, although some of them subsequently returned to their prior method.
-However, attempts at introducing more proportional systems were not always successful; in Canada there were two referendums in British Columbia in 2005 and 2009 on adopting an STV method, both of which failed.
-In the United Kingdom, a 2011 referendum on adopting IRV saw the proposal rejected.
+A new push for electoral reform occurred in the 1990s, when proposals were made to replace plurality voting in governmental elections with other methods.
+New Zealand adopted mixed-member proportional representation for the 1996 general elections, having been approved in a 1993 referendum.
+After plurality voting was a factor in the contested results of the 2000 presidential elections in the United States, various municipalities in the United States have begun to adopt instant-runoff voting.
+In 2020 a referendum adopting approval voting in St. Louis passed with 70% support.